 Recently I watched the 2008 film version of The Other Boleyn Girl.
 (Why, why did I do this to myself?)
-In between raging at the major historical inaccuracies and wondering where Benedict Cumberbatch as William Carey disappeared to early in the film, we came to a rather disturbing rape scene between Henry VIII and Anne Boleyn. there is nothing historically to suggest that Henry was ever violent towards her sexually or otherwise.
+In between raging at the major historical inaccuracies, and wondering where Benedict Cumberbatch as William Carey disappeared to early in the film, we came to a rather disturbing rape scene between Henry VIII and Anne Boleyn.
+There is nothing historically to suggest that Henry was ever violent towards her sexually or otherwise.
 Yet here we have, in historical fiction, and not for the first time Henry actually raping her, I could not help but wonder, why?

 Despite her sexual allure, we have every reason to believe that Anne was indeed a virgin when she married Henry, or at any rate when she first slept with him.
-Although the court was riddled with flirtations and innuendo, Eric Ives confirms that the tradition of courtly love, despite the inherently sexual aspects of the game, would not have involved (as a general rule at least) any actual sexual activity.
+Although the court was riddled with flirtations and innuendo, Eric Ives suggests that the tradition of courtly love, despite the inherently sexual aspects of the game, would not have involved (as a general rule at least) any actual sexual activity.
 It was, after all, in place to govern courtship and allow potential partners to meet and get to know each other under the sanctions of chivalric tradition.
 While Anne certainly had her fair share of suitors and a rumoured betrothal with Henry Percy, later Earl of Northumberland, David Starkey dismisses the idea that they might have lain together, claiming that Anne would not have thrown away her reputation on a ‘potential’ match.

-Closer to the time the poem ‘Who so list to hunt‘ by Anne’s contemporary and rumoured love interest Thomas Wyatt, presents us with the image of Anne as a hind hunted by the male courtiers, all competing to out do each other and capturing her.
+The poem ‘Who so list to hunt‘ by Anne’s contemporary and rumoured love interest Thomas Wyatt, presents us with the image of Anne as a hind hunted by the male courtiers, all competing to out do each other and capturing her.
 While the poem adequately reflects Anne’s appeal at court and the attention she commanded, we cannot help but notice that the aim of the hunt was to capture and kill the hind, as Henry VIII, the winner of her affection, went on to do.
 But nothing contemporary suggests that Anne was the victim of rape.

-On film Anne is raped by her husband in Henry VIII (2003) and The Other Boleyn Girl share many similarities in script, mostly as they were both written by the same man.
+Henry VIII and The Other Boleyn Girl share many similarities in script, mostly as they were both written by the same man.
 Yet the rape scene is used for very different effect in both instances.
 In Henry VIII it is used to demonstrate the irretrievable break down in their relationship; Henry rapes her rather than continue an argument with her.
-As Anne is traditionally shown to be willful and fiery tempered the rape can be seen to show how Henry is unwilling to put up with her temper, preferring her instead to become a submissive wife.
+As Anne is traditionally shown to be wilful and fiery tempered the rape can be seen to show how Henry is unwilling to put up with her temper, preferring her instead to become a submissive wife.
 After leaving her, we see that Henry breaks down himself, trying to come to terms with what has happened to them as a couple.